monhacks/crystalboard/docs/develop/index.md

 ## Scripts

-- **refreshscreen**: RefreshScreen
+- **reanchormap**: RefreshScreen
-- **reloadmappart**: LoadScreenTilemapAndAttrmapPals + GetMovementPermissions + HDMATransferTilemapAndAttrmap_OverworldEffect + UpdateSprites.
-Similar to refreshscreen, but does not reanchor.
+- **refreshmap**: LoadOverworldTilemapAndAttrmapPals + GetMovementPermissions + HDMATransferTilemapAndAttrmap_Overworld + UpdateSprites.
+Similar to reanchormap, but does not reanchor.
 On the other hand, it refreshes movement permissions.
 Often used after a block change or field move, which can affect collisions.

 ## Changes